 If You Worry About Delayed, Lost, or Stolen Baggage:

 Like a delayed flight, losing your luggage is only a matter of time.
 And it's gonna cost you if you have to buy a bunch of replacement clothes, toiletries, and other stuff (especially if there are foreign transaction fees).
 Insurance against this annoying situation generally covers essential items, but as discussed above, what is considered essential can vary widely.
-With the Scotiabank Gold American Express card you’re covered for $1,000 after just a 4-hour delay.
+With the Scotiabank Gold American Express® Card, you’re covered for $500 per insured person after just a 4-hour delay and $1,000 for delayed baggage for all insured persons on the same trip.
 It’s also a travel rewards credit card: offering a 15,000 point sign-up bonus, that’s a lot of points you can put towards your travel costs.

 For Frequent Road Trippers:

 If you frequently couple car rentals with travel, you’ll want to use a card with great coverage for car rental loss or damage insurance (remember: credit cards don’t offer liability insurance).
-Enter the PC Financial World Elite MasterCard which gives you 31 days of car rental coverage with a maximum value of $65,000.
+Enter the President's Choice Financial® World Elite Mastercard® which gives you 31 days of car rental coverage with a maximum value of $65,000.
 Even better, it has no annual fee.

 For Excellent Health Coverage: